alfinney/Kleene-Docs/Product-Backlog.md

 #### Target Users

+Our target users are individuals who regularly use more than one music streaming service.
 Music listeners are bouncing between services to find the songs they enjoy.
 Some of the most prominent music services are Apple Music, Spotify, and Soundcloud, and they all have a selection of millions of songs.
 Yet none of these services can function as an all-in-one music tool because many times a specific song isn’t available on a specific service.
 Kleene will be made to serve those users who have their favorite songs sprawled amongst different services.

 Music service providers will also be incentivized to be supported by Kleene because Kleene users will be less likely to try to pick a single service to stick with.
 Kleene users will be more comfortable using more services, increasing the amount of users a service has.